-The discovery, led by researchers from the School of Earth, Atmosphere and Environment, and the School of Mathematical Sciences, is outlined in an international study published in Nature Geoscience.
+The discovery, led by researchers from the School of Earth, Atmosphere and Environment, and the School of Mathematics, is outlined in an international study published in Nature Geoscience.

 Convergent plate margins - the area where two major plates that form the outer shell of the planet collide - are sites of major magmatic activity; a good example is the Pacific Ring of Fire.

 Often this occurs on the edges of large continental masses (Australia does not have one, but to the North, Indonesia does).
 South America has had one of these margins for the last 500 million years or so.

 The research team analysed tiny zircon crystals of approximately 100 micrometers separated from rocks out of Argentina.
 They dated the zircon crystals with a laser attached to a mass spectrometer and the U-Pb radioactive decay method.

 “We found that a single hand-specimen of a rock from NW Argentina had zircons recording five distinct melting events in the continental crust, one every 10-15 million years, lasting 60 million years,” said lead author Professor Roberto Weinberg, from the Monash School of Earth, Atmosphere and Science.

 “The research is significant because for the first time we have been able to show how the heat input from the mantle into the crust in active continental margins pulsates,” he said.

 “Heat pulses control what happens to the crustal rocks and therefore control the nature of the continents, including when and how metal deposits such as copper, tin and silver form in these tectonically active margins.”